BrentGrammer/Statistics/NOTES/Statistics/Distributions.md

 - A bell curve
 - negative or positive values
 - Types:

-  - Analytical Normal Distribution is based on a formula
+  - Analytical Normal Distribution is based on a formula, i.e. a Gaussian distribution is theoretical with predetermined characteristics.
+A.K.A. a theoretical distribution.
-  - Empirical Normal Distribution
+  - Empirical Normal Distribution: representative of the actual data - not predetermined characteristics - may not be perfectly Gaussian, just roughly gaussian.

 - The core simplified and distrilled formula of a Gaussian Distribution is: $e^{-x^2}$
   - You can plot $e$ on the x axis and $-x^2$ (also called "t") on the y axis
   - Almost everything in statistics can be related back to this simple expression

 ### Uniform Distribution